UniTime/unitime-doc/edit-solver-parameter-group.md

 ## Screen Description

-The Edit Solver Parameter Group screen provides interface for editing an existing solver parameter group.
+The Add and Edit Solver Parameter Group screens provide interfaces for adding a new solver parameter group or editing an existing solver parameter group.

 ![Edit Solver Parameter Group](images/edit-solver-parameter-group-1.png){:class='screenshot'}